souserge/intern-task/README.md

 - do not break a word apart;
 - do not break a html element apart;
 - all open tags must be closed in an appropriate order.

+My solution is written in JavaScript using some of ES6 features.
+A working demo can be viewed [here](https://souserge.github.io/intern-task/index.html).